IGNF/pdal-ign-plugin/README.md

 There are two docker files.

     - The main Dockerfile use the official pdal version.
-    - The Dockerfile.pdal permit to use non official version of pdal (the master or a fork for exemple).
+    - The Dockerfile.pdal permit to use custom version of pdal (the master or a fork for exemple).
 See the "docker-build-pdal" command in  Makefile

 ### Usage from outside the docker image: